-When I asked for recommendations of things to do in Tofino over on Twitter plenty of people suggested we head to The Wolf in the Fog.
+When I asked for recommendations of what to do in Tofino over on Twitter plenty of people suggested we head to The Wolf in the Fog.

 We thought we’d try out luck and head there for lunch time and fortunately for us the weather was nice enough to be able to sit outside (with heaters and blankets!).

 Since it was the weekend the brunch menu was on.
-The brunch menu changes weekly but is inspires, as is all the Wolf in the Fog’s food by the scenery of Vancouver Island – expect a lot of fish!
+The brunch menu changes weekly but is inspired, as is all the Wolf in the Fog’s food by the scenery of Vancouver Island – expect a lot of fish!

 We shared a halibut sandwich with eggs Benedict with prawns and bacon.
 I washed mine down with a delicious cocktail with a cornflake infused foam on the top.

 After lunch we took a stroll around Tofino stopping off at a few local shops (all marked on the map below!) and took in the fews from the docks.

-Merge: Merge is a very cute, artsy shop in a little pink building.
+Merge is a very cute, artsy shop in a little pink building.
 Upon sliding the door open you’ll be hit with delicious scents of natural body products and candles.

-Caravan Beach Shop: This little store was full of everything I love!
+This little store was full of everything I love!
 Pretty enamel camping cups?
 Check.
 Beautiful coffee table books?
 Check.
 And unique stationary?
 Check!

-L A Grocery: An independent grocery.
+An independent grocery.
 Prices aren’t exactly cheap but if you’re staying nearby and need a film to watch them you can rent one here!